XinHuiUCD/dublinBus/README.md

 ### Journey-Planner
 <div>
   <p>Enter the destination you want to go to, click the Submit button, and our app will show you the time predicted by our model, the different bus routes, and the fare required.</p>
+  <h4>Make sure to click the marker icon after entering your address!<h4>
   <a href="https://github.com/XinHuiUCD/dublinBus">
     <img src="https://github.com/XinHuiUCD/dublinBus/blob/main/README_imgs/Journey_Planner.png">
   </a>